 This is an illustration of a yellow jacket nest circa the early 60s.
 Apparently it’s the only illustration of a yellow jacket nest anyone has bothered to draw.
 Ever.

 Best Methods for Poisonless Yellowjacket Control

 Keep pet food and other sources of protein indoors.
-Yellow jackets, like other wasps, really do enjoy protein, and nothing is packed with more accessible proteins than pet food floating around in a water dish.
+Young yellow jackets, like other wasps, really do enjoy protein, and nothing is packed with more accessible proteins than pet food floating around in a water dish.
 So, keep your dog’s or cat’s food bowl inside during the warmer months, or find a way to protect that pet food from foraging pests like yellow jackets and other scavenging wasps.

 Seal Garbage Cans